Keto Overnight Chia Pudding

 If you’d mentioned chia seeds to me a year ago, I would have laughed at the idea of such a health food.
 I can vividly remember tasting a drink with them and not being able to get over the texture.
 However, I now know better and just how wonderful these little guys are, so I’m often trying to find more ways to incorporate them into my diet.
-They are high in carbohydrates, but also packed with fibre.
+They are high in carbohydrates, but also packed with fibre – making them great for a low carb diet.

 My keto breakfasts generally consist of eggs, so when I feel like a change I make this simple chia pudding instead.
 Simply throw the ingredients together the night before, put them in the fridge and you’ll have breakfast waiting for you in the morning.